| Home

 Awal, M.M.
 Islam, and M.R.
 Al Reza, Probabilistic Study of Ship Capsizing

-using Monte Carlo Simulation: A Vision Towards Safe
+using Monte Carlo Simulation: A Vision Towards Safe and Smart Ships for

-and Smart Ships for Bangladesh, paper presented at the Bangladesh Council of
+Bangladesh, paper presented at the Bangladesh Council of Scientific and

-Tomorrow is the Science of Today, Dhaka, Bangladesh, 08-10 March 2024, Paper
+the Science of Today, Dhaka, Bangladesh, 08-10 March 2024, Paper No. PP-3,

-No. PP-3, pp. 377. |
+pp. 377. |

 2023 |